python-can-define-radio/sdr-course/classroom_activities/040-Sample-Rate-Fix.md

 In the previous two exercises (038 and 039), we used a sample rate of 100 samples per second for demonstration purposes.
 Now, we must raise it to  [the Hack RF's required minimum](https://hackrf.readthedocs.io/en/latest/hackrf_one.html): 2 million samples per second.

+_Note: We'll talk more about the meaning of sample rates soon, so feel free to come back to these explanations after doing the Sample Rate exercises._

 This necessitates a few other changes:

 1. We'll raise the number of points displayed in the Time Sink so that we can still see what is happening. <details><summary>Details if you're curious:</summary>